- Sales of movable goods

 These animals are generally sold through livestock marts, or by auctioneers or livestock dealers.
-Sales by marts, auctioneers or dealers are liable to VAT at the livestock rate.
-This rate is currently 4.8% and is chargeable on the final accepted VAT exclusive bid or selling price plus such commissions or fees, if any, as are charged to the purchaser.
+Sales by marts, auctioneers or dealers are liable to VAT at the livestock rate and is chargeable on the final accepted VAT exclusive bid or selling price plus such commissions or fees, if any, as are charged to the purchaser.
 Marts, auctioneers or dealers are obliged to register for VAT if their annual turnover exceeds or is likely to exceed €75,000.

 If a farmer is not registered for VAT, the auctioneer must pay him or her an amount called a flat-rate addition.
-The addition is currently equal to 4.8% on to the price paid to the farmer.
-The auctioneer is entitled to set off this addition against his or her liability of 4.8% VAT on the sale of the animals.
+The flat-rate addition is calculated on the price paid for the livestock.
+The auctioneer is entitled to set off this addition against his or her liability of VAT on the sale of the animals.

-In order to qualify for the flat-rate addition, the farmer must sign a once-off declaration to the effect that s/he is not registered for VAT.
+In order to qualify for the flat-rate addition, the farmer must sign a once-off declaration to the effect that s/he is a farmer not registered for VAT.
 The declaration must be retained by the auctioneer.
-If the farmer does not sign the declaration, he or she will be required instead to sign a settlement voucher or invoice made out by the auctioneer in respect of each separate sale, before the 4.8% addition can be paid.
-To claim the 4.8% deduction, the auctioneer must be in possession of that invoice, which must show details of the transaction and separately show the purchase price and the 4.8% addition.
+If the farmer does not sign the declaration, he or she will be required instead to sign a settlement voucher or invoice made out by the auctioneer in respect of each separate sale, before the flat-rate addition can be paid.
+To reclaim the flat rate addition amount, the auctioneer must be in possession of that invoice, which must show details of the transaction and separately show the purchase price and the flat-rate addition.

-In the case of livestock sold on behalf of registered farmers the auctioneer is entitled to claim the 4.8 per cent VAT invoiced to him/her by such farmers against the tax payable by him/her on the sale.
-Livestock is liable to VAT at the rate of 4.8 per cent.
+In the case of livestock sold on behalf of registered farmers the auctioneer is entitled to reclaim the VAT amount invoiced to him/her by such farmers against the tax payable by him/her on the sale.
+Livestock is liable to VAT at the Livestock Rate.